 Anthropocene Wins Excellence in Journalism Award

-Anthropocene Magazine is the recipient of the 2017 Excellence in Journalism Award from the Renewable Resource Foundation.
+Anthropocene Magazine is the recipient of the 2017 Excellence in Journalism Award from the Renewable Natural Resources Foundation.
 Established in 2001, the award honors and encourages excellence in print journalism about natural resources.

 How Much Energy Will the World Need?